CircuitSetup/Remote/README.md

 This option selects the function of the O.O button:

-If checked, briefly pressing O.O prepares a BTTFN-wide Time Travel, which is then triggered when pushing up the throttle stick.
+If checked, briefly pressing O.O prepares a BTTFN-wide Time Travel, which is then triggered when pushing the throttle stick upward.

 If unchecked, O.O is part of Music Player control and jumps to the previous song.